bigdelys/manyfesto/README.md

 Manyfesto offers an alternative solution: all metadata is obtained in a single line of code by calling Manyfesto.
 To specify how metadata is to be extracted, you create a small YAML file is each folder.
 Common metadata or extraction rules can be placed on the parent folder and are inherited by subfolders.
 The advantages of this are:
-1. It is declarative: metadata `(key:value)` sets and naming convention are defined alongside the data files.
-Folders annotated with Manyfesto are self-describing: instead of writing a document to explain how files are named and organized in folders, a few lines of YAML enables anyone to utilize the data based on the metadata assigned to each file.
-This makes it easy to share data with others.
+1. It is declarative: metadata `(key:value)` sets and naming conventions are defined alongside the data files.
 2. Inheritance of metadata and rules from parent folders in Manyfesto enables factorization, promoting a more intuitive organization of data files in nested directories.
 3. Facilitates data sharing: folders annotated with Manyfesto are self-describing.
 As long as the meanings of keys and values is understood across parties, there is no need to write a document to explain how files are named and organized in folders.
-4. It is simpler and easier to modify than a JSON or XML document hard-coding metadata separately for each file.
-You can think of Manyfesto as "Markdown for metadata assigment.
+4. It is simpler and easier to modify than a JSON or XML document that hard-codes metadata separately for each file.
+You can think of Manyfesto as "Markdown for metadata assigment".

 ## Example